We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Some of these methods include:

-Using your BMI to gauge whether your weight is in the healthy or normal range isn’t always a perfect tool.
 An athlete, for example, may weigh more than a non-athlete of the same height, but be in much better physical condition.
 That’s because muscle is denser than fat, which contributes to a higher weight.

 Gender is also a consideration.
 Women tend to store more body fat than men.
 Likewise, older adults tend to carry more body fat and have less muscle mass than younger adults of the same height.